Lachenalia Species Four

 Lachenalia minima, Alan HorstmannLachenalia minima, Alan HorstmannLachenalia minima, Alan HorstmannLachenalia minima, Namaqualand, Alan Horstmann

 Lachenalia multifolia W.F.
 Barker is found on rocky slopes in crevices in the Tanqua Karoo and the Roggeveld.
 It has many grasslike leaves and pedicellate, cream colored widely bell-shaped scented flowers with exserted anthers.
 The tips of the tepals are light green and brown.
 It resembles Lachenalia liliflora and sister species Lachenalia orthopetala.
 It flowers September to October.
+Height range: 7-20 cm.
 It takes 4 years to bloom this species from seeds.
 Photos taken by Nhu Nguyen.

 Lachenalia multifolia, Nhu NguyenLachenalia multifolia, Nhu NguyenLachenalia multifolia, Nhu Nguyen